junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Placed on the Union Calendar, Calendar No. 737.
 - 2018-09-12 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-946, Part I.
 - 2018-09-12 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-946, Part I.
+- 2018-09-26 — Considered under suspension of the rules. (consideration: CR H9076-9078)
+- 2018-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4431.
+- 2018-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-26 — Mr. Russell moved to suspend the rules and pass the bill, as amended.
+- 2018-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9076)
+- 2018-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9076)
+- 2018-09-26 — The title of the measure was amended.
+Agreed to without objection.